In the GeoGebra applet below, move the slider to change the function.

 The illustration below shows the graphs of fourteen functions.

 With thanks to Don Steward, whose ideas formed the basis of this problem.

-Find the equations of the other 12 graphs in this pattern.
+Can you find the equations of the other twelve graphs in this pattern?